 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
 Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance.
 For information on eligibility criteria, covered drugs, or how to enroll in the program, please call the Special Pharmaceutical Benefits Program, (SPBP) customer service at 1-800-922-9384.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call the SPBP customer service at 1-800-922-9384 or email questions to SPBP@pa.gov.
-You can visit www.health.pa.gov/topics/programs/HIV/Pages/Special-Pharmaceutical-Benefits.aspx.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call the Special Pharmaceutical Benefits Program, (SPBP) customer service at 1-800-922-9384.